david-haerer/regelungstechnik/roadmap.md

 ## My Next Objective

+*Add h(t) and w(t) for PD1 and add PD2*

-*Refactor transfer functions into basic elements that return transfer function or impulse response.*
+- `Limbo`Refactor transfer functions into basic elements that return transfer function or impulse response.
 - `Done` Figure out the impulse response of a general PT2 transfer function.